kyleratti/a-centralized-mirror/templates/commentreply.md

-The following mirrors are available:
+The following mirrored copies of this video are available:

 %s

-**Note:** this listing is provided for convenience only; if you have issues using one of the mirrors listed here, please address them directly with the bot developer
+**Note:** if you have issues using any of the above links, please contact the user listed next to the mirror.
+I do not host any of the content listed.

 ---